Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Layers/FeatureLayerDictionaryRenderer/readme.md

 This sample downloads the following items from ArcGIS Online automatically:

-* [mil2525d.stylx](https://www.arcgis.com/home/item.html?id=e34835bf5ec5430da7cf16bb8c0b075c) - A stylx file for use with ArcGIS Runtime 100.0 - 100.4 to build custom applications that incorporate the MIL-STD-2525D symbol dictionary.
+* [mil2525d.stylx](https://www.arcgis.com/home/item.html?id=e34835bf5ec5430da7cf16bb8c0b075c) - A stylx file for building custom applications that incorporate the MIL-STD-2525D symbol dictionary.
-* [militaryoverlay.geodatabase.zip](https://www.arcgis.com/home/item.html?id=e0d41b4b409a49a5a7ba11939d8535dc) - This is a mobile geodatabase created from the Military Overlay template for use in ArcGIS Runtime samples
+* [militaryoverlay.geodatabase.zip](https://www.arcgis.com/home/item.html?id=e0d41b4b409a49a5a7ba11939d8535dc) - This is a mobile geodatabase created from the Military Overlay template for use in ArcGIS Maps SDK samples

 ## Tags